sourencho/Ripple-Balances/README.md

   After storing the data collected, the total sum is calculated and all the data is outputted.

-  This took me about 4 hours, most of which was spent on figuring out how node and callbacks work because I had very little experience beforehand.
+  The assignment took about 4 hours, most of which was spent on figuring out how node and callbacks work because I had very little experience beforehand.